Baden, St. Louis: History

 Baden became a part of the City of St. Louis in 1876 by the state legislature.
 Baden's population was about 400 people.
-The neighborhood was located on the Kansas City and Northwestern Railroad, popularly known as the "Wabash".
+The neighborhood was located on the St. Louis, Kansas City and Northwestern Railroad, popularly known as the "Wabash".
 In this neighborhood, there were 11 stores, three wagon shops, four churches, four schools (one public, two Catholic, and one Lutheran), as well as a post office, known to locals as "the Baden Station".